-There’s something calming about the process, watching the grains of rice plump up imperceptibly but ever so inevitably, feeling the steam of the salty stock on your face as you lean in to take a sniff.
+There’s something calming about the process, watching the grains of rice plump up imperceptibly but ever so inevitably, feeling the steam of the aromatic broth on your face as you lean in to take a sniff.

-- 3 cups chicken broth
+- 3 cups chicken, beef, or vegetable broth

-- 1/2 cup white wine
+- 1 cup white wine

-- 3 tablespoons unsalted butter, divided (see below)
+- 3 tablespoons unsalted butter, divided

 - 1 tablespoon olive oil

-- 1 small yellow onion, minced
+- 1 small yellow, sweet, or white onion, minced

 - 1 cup Arborio or Carnaroli rice